GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Damage: Dps relies on slotting as much as possible +dmg (cat1) +bonus dmg (crtd), final multipliers (attack upgrades), reducing cd and extending uptime of attack upgrades, haste and piloting

 # Tips
-Use as high as you can intelligence team, which will work with your stealth sci consoles to avoid being targeted.
-Or, heal dmg you get.

 If you get shot at, placate the target.

 Move as fast as you can by triggering your fortified engines with aux to sif, your conn officer from phoenix, epte and evasive maneouvers.